La mujer de mi vida (Venezuelan TV series): Plot

-But on the wedding night, while on their way back from their honey moon hotel, the newly weds are involved in a car accident that leads to the unfortunate death of Valentino while Barbarita survives with some few bruises.
-Valentino's powerful mother blames Barbarita for the death of her son, and she creates a cruel plan in order to get revenge: her younger son Antonio Adolfo (Mario Cimarro) will seduce Barbarita and when she falls in love with him, he will abandon her.
+But on the wedding night, while on their way back from their honey moon hotel, the newlyweds are involved in a car accident that leads to the unfortunate death of Valentino while Barbarita survives with a few bruises.
+Valentino's powerful mother blames Barbarita for the death of her son, and she creates a cruel plan in order to get revenge: her younger son Antonio Adolfo (Mario Cimarro) will seduce Barbarita; and when she falls in love with him, he will abandon her.

-Antonio plans on following her mother's plan to the letter. when Barbarita is convinced that she is truly in love with Antonio, he breaks her heart by revealing the truth that he was only using her to get revenge.
+Antonio plans on following her mother's plan to the letter.
+When Barbarita is convinced that she is truly in love with Antonio, he breaks her heart by revealing the truth that he was only using her to get revenge.
 Antonio later regrets this action when he discovers that he has fallen madly in love with Barbarita after witnessing her kindness and sweet nature.
 When Barbarita discovers that she is pregnant with Antonio's child, the two reconcile and become close, their love growing stronger every day.

 However, things become complicated for the two when Valentino suddenly reappears back in their lives.
 He was not actually dead, but rather, he faked his death so that it was not discovered that he had embezzled his family's company fortune.
 Moreover, Antonio Adolfo was previously engaged to Alexandra Montesinos (Lorena Meritano), the spoilt daughter of a prominent lawyer who is overcome with jealousy and will do anything to ensure that Antonio is hers alone.

 Valentino comes back with Katiuska Cardona (Mara Croatto), his former lover who is now posing as his personal nurse.
 Valentino tries to rebuild his life with his wife and new-born son, but the love Barbarita felt for him has been replaced by the love of his brother.
-Katiuska becomes increasingly jealous of Barbarita, and after Valentino fails to carry out their scheme of stealing from the Thompson's, she shoots him and frames Barbarita for the crime.
+Katiuska becomes increasingly jealous of Barbarita, and after Valentino fails to carry out their scheme of stealing from the Thompsons, she shoots him and frames Barbarita for the crime.